 Quantum bits or “qubits” are artificial atoms that use numerous methods to produce quantum information.
 Such information is the building blocks of quantum computers.
 Like most binary processing units in computers, qubits are able to process one of two binary states of one and zero at a time ; however, it could also utilize both states simultaneously, enabling quantum computers to follow more complex operations that is virtually impossible for any traditional computer.

-Computation using quantum mechanics
+Computation using Quantum Mechanics

 Entanglement is a distinctly “quantum” phenomenon used to describe the coupling which can occur between individual quantum systems or qubits .
 Entanglement between groups of qubits, which are in a superposition of states, forms the basis of a quantum device and may ultimately enable the highly desirable parallel processing power offered by a quantum computer.

 Identifying and understanding the best type of qubit for implementation in practical quantum technologies comprises a huge fraction of experimental and theoretical research taking place today.
 Over the years, significant developments in the study of qubits have been made, catering to more available quantum technologies in the market.